thanatipcast/crypto-profit-loss-calculator/README.md

 ## How to Run

 1. Save your transaction data in a text file, e.g., `crypto_tax.txt`.
-2. Run the Python script, passing the name of the text file as a command-line argument:
+2. Run the Python script with a command-line argument:

 ```bash
 python crypto_calculator.py